John Cabot University: History

-The college was founded in 1972 and it was originally located within a religious school called Pro Deo University.
-It was named after 15th century Italian explorer John Cabot, who opened the channels for further exploration of North America and discovered Canada.
+The college was founded in 1972 and it was originally located within a religious school called Pro Deo University (now Luiss University).
+It was named after the Italian explorer John Cabot (Giovanni Caboto), whose 1497 voyage to North America contributed to European exploration of the continent.

 As of 1978, most students at John Cabot were business majors, though some were getting an Associate of Arts degree.
 From 1985 to 1991, the university expanded and created programs in Art History, International Affairs and English Literature.
 It was formerly academically associated with Hiram College in Hiram, Ohio.
 In 1991, the school became an independent university under the name John Cabot University and became accredited in 2003, thus endings its affiliation program with Hiram.
 The library moved, expanded, and was dedicated to benefactors Paul and Maxine Frohring in 1999.

 Academics

 John Cabot University is accredited by the Middle States Commission on Higher Education.
-It "follows the American system of education with a distinctive European character."
-The university offers associate and BA degrees in humanities subjects and in business administration.
-Classes are taught in English.
-In fall 2017, John Cabot University launched a Master of Arts in Art History.
-The Guarini Institute for Public Affairs provides lectures and events on world political and human rights themes.

-The Frank J. Guarini School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).